DaFuqs/Artis-Recrafted/README.md

 <img src="icon.png" align="right" width="180px"/>

 # Artis Recrafted
-Artis Recrafted is the continuation of Artis, originally found at https://github.com/TeamAOF/Artis/ updated for Minecraft 1.18.
+Artis Recrafted is the continuation of Artis, found at https://github.com/TeamAOF/Artis/ updated for Minecraft 1.18.

 Artis Recrafted is a utility mod for modpack creators.
 It allows pack devs to register their own custom crafting tables with configurable size and a catalyst slot.